makersacademy/acebook-rails-template/README.md

 # AceBook

+REQUIRED INSTRUCTIONS:

-Fork this repository to `acebook-teamname` and customize the below**
+1. Fork this repository to `acebook-teamname` and customize the below**

 [You can find the engineering project outline here.](https://github.com/makersacademy/course/tree/master/engineering_projects/rails)

-The card wall is here: <please update>
+2. The card wall is here: <please update>

 ## How to contribute to this project
 See [CONTRIBUTING.md](CONTRIBUTING.md)